Updated April 13, 2022

-You will receive training in emergency procedures, personal care skills, and infection control.
-With this certificate, you’ll also learn how to provide basic healthcare services and help patients with their daily activities like taking a patient’s vital signs, recording data, and changing bedding.
-If you are a non-traditional student, you can take your classes online, but there must be an approved location for clinical hours to be performed in person.
+You will receive emergency procedures, primary care and clinical skills, and infection control training.
+With this certificate, you’ll also learn how to provide essential healthcare services and help patients with their daily activities like taking a patient’s vital signs, recording data, and changing bedding.
+If you are a non-traditional student, you can choose to pursue an online nursing degree, but there must be an approved location where you can perform the requested clinical practice in person.

 What Are You Able To Do With A CNA Certificate Certificate?

 After completing the program and getting your certificate, you will qualify to take the CNA exam.
 Since you’ll have training in primary healthcare, you can start applying for jobs where you can work with patients under the supervision of a licensed practical nurse or registered nurse.
 This will depend on your state laws.